ruanyf/react-demos/README.md

 );
 ```

-It means the props doesn't pass the validation, and the console will show you an error message.
+Here, the prop doesn't pass the validation, and the console will show you an error message:

 ```bash
 Warning: Failed propType: Invalid prop `title` of type `number` supplied to `MyTitle`, expected `string`.